 Also worth mentioning are some locations are the opposite of sacred.
 They’re considered “profane.”

 The Charleston Slave Market could be considered profane by others.
-Sites of Indian massacres, prisons, or another adverse history could be regarded as profane.
+Sites of Indian massacres, prisons, or other adverse history could be considered profane.

 A profane place is interrelated with extreme sorrow.

 On an individual level, it could be a place where you suffered some emotional trauma.